explorerhq/sql-explorer/docs/dependencies.rst

 Running Locally
 ---------------

-There is also a test_project that you can use to kick the tires.
+Included is a test_project that you can use to kick the tires.
 Just create a new virtualenv, cd into ``test_project`` and run ``start.sh`` (or walk through the steps yourself) to get a test instance of the app up and running.

+You can now navigate to 127.0.0.1:8000/ and begin exploring!